Sexagesima Week – Tuesday

 I, even I, am the Lord; and beside me there is no Savior. — Isaiah 43:11.

 When the Pharisees heard that Jesus had put the Sadducees to silence, they were gathered together.
-Then one of them, a lawyer, asked Him a question, trying Him, and saying: “Master, which is the great commandment of the Law?”
-Jesus said unto him: “Thou shalt love the Lord, thy God, with all thy heart and with all thy soul and with all thy mind.
+Then one of them, a lawyer, asked Him a question, testing Him, and saying: “Master, which is the great commandment of the Law?”
+(Matthew 22:36).
+Jesus said unto him: “Thou shalt love the Lord, thy God, with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it: Thou shalt love thy neighbor as thyself.
-On these two commandments hang all the Law and the prophets.”
+On these two commandments hang all the Law and the prophets” (Matthew 22:37-40).

-So instead of walking into the open trap, and setting one commandment above the other, our Lord recited the sum of all commandments and of all their explanations, which is the love toward God and toward the neighbor.
+So, instead of walking into the open trap, and setting one commandment above the other, our Lord recited the sum of all commandments and of all their explanations, which is the love toward God and love toward the neighbor.
 But who dare boast of this love?
 Who can thereby become righteous before God and be saved?
 Not one.
 Now, while the Pharisees were gathered together, Jesus asked them: “What think ye of Christ?
-Whose Son is He?”
-They said unto Him: “The son of David.”
-He said unto them: “How, then, doth David in spirit call Him Lord, saying: ‘The Lord said unto my Lord, Sit Thou on my right hand, till I make Thine enemies Thy footstool?’
-If David, then, called Him Lord, how is He his Son? ” And no man was able to answer Him a word.
-And the trials were at an end (Matthew 22, 34- 46).
+Whose Son is He?” (v.
+42a).
+They said unto Him: “The Son of David” (v.
+42b).
+He said unto them: “How, then, doth David, in spirit, call Him Lord, saying, ‘The Lord said unto my Lord, Sit Thou on My right hand, till I make Thine enemies Thy footstool?’
+If David, then, call Him Lord, how is He his Son? ” (vv.
+43-45).
+And no man was able to answer Him a word.
+And the testings came to an end, for a time.

-Let us look to and receive Him in faith; then shall we be righteous before God and obtain life eternal.
+Let us continue to look to and continue to receive Him in faith; then shall we remain righteous before God and enjoy the wonderful gift of life eternal.

-PRAYER — O Jesus Christ, my Lord and God — Lord and God of Abraham and Isaac and Jacob and David, and of all who in all ages desired Thy salvation — I give thanks to Thee, for Thou hast kept Thy gracious Word, and by Thy salutary birth and by Thy bitter suffering and death did make Thyself our Savior.
+PRAYER.
+O Jesus Christ, my Lord and God, Lord and God of Abraham, and Isaac, and Jacob, and David, and of all who in all ages desired Thy salvation, I give thanks to Thee, for Thou hast kept Thy gracious Word, and, by Thy salutary birth and by Thy bitter suffering and death, did make Thyself our Savior.
 Truly, besides Thee there is no Savior.
-Grant that by Thy Holy Spirit I may bow my knees before Thee in firm confidence, and be and remain a partaker of Thy salvation, who with the Father and the Holy Ghost are true God, blessed forever.
+Grant that by Thy Holy Spirit, continuing to work through Thy Word, I may continue to bow my knees before Thee in firm confidence, and continue to be and remain a partaker of Thy salvation, who, with the Father and the Holy Ghost, art true God, blessed forever.
 Amen.

 Hail to the Lord’s Anointed, great David’s greater Son!